 Texture in pavers can be smooth using travertine stone or can have a texture like the Roman Tumbled pavers or Beacon Hill Flagstone textured pavers.

-Create a unique design using different shapes- tumbled, to look very natural or a basic mission paver that is a rectangle and squared-off edges.
+We can create a unique patio stone design using different shapes- tumbled, to look very natural or a basic mission paver that is a rectangle and squared-off edges.
 Brick paver sizes range from your standard 4” x 8” to 21” x 14” and the list goes on.
 See our catalog for lots more options!

 Concrete Patios: Yes, concrete patios have come a long way in beauty with the stamped concrete finishes and different color choices.
 But in my mind stamped concrete is trying to give the look of bricks and stone knowing people typically like that look better.
 Why not have the real thing?
 Your home is worth it!